-Inomin Mines Inc. (the "Company" or "Inomin") was incorporated under the Business Corporations Act (British Columbia) on August 23, 2012 and is an exploration stage public company whose shares trade on the TSX Venture Exchange ("TSX-V") under the symbol "MINE".
-The Company's principal purpose is the identification, acquisition, and exploration and evaluation of mineral property interests.
-The Company's principal place of business is Suite 1130 - 400 Burrard Street, Vancouver, British Columbia, V6C 3A6, Canada.
+Inomin Mines Inc. (the "Company" or "Inomin") was incorporated under the Business Corporations Act (British Columbia) on August 23, 2012, and is an exploration stage public company whose shares trade on the TSX Venture Exchange ("TSX-V") under the symbol "MINE".
+The Company's principal purpose is the identification, acquisition, and exploration of mineral properties.
+The Company's principal place of business is 700 West Georgia Street, Suite 2200, Vancouver, British Columbia V7Y 1K8, Canada.

 These consolidated financial statements are prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The Company is in the process of exploring its mineral properties and has not yet determined whether those properties contain ore reserves that are economically recoverable.
 The recoverability of the amounts shown for exploration and evaluation assets is dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain necessary financing to fund property commitments and to complete the exploration and development of the properties and upon achieving future profitable production or proceeds from the disposition thereof.

-The Company has an accumulated deficit of \$1,399,495 as at March 31, 2022 (2021 - \$1,141,629) and incurred a comprehensive loss of \$257,866 for the year ended March 31, 2022 (2021 - \$96,226).
-In addition, the Company has used cash flows in operations of \$256,682 (2021- \$154,834).
-These events and conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+The Company has an accumulated deficit of \$1,772,082 as at March 31, 2023 (2022 - \$1,399,495) and incurred a net loss and comprehensive loss of \$372,587 for the year ended March 31, 2023 (2022 - \$257,866).
+In addition, during the year ended March 31, 2023, the Company used cash flows in operations of \$276,204 (2022 - \$256,682).
+These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.

 The Company has financed its operations primarily through the issuance of common shares.
 The Company continues to seek capital through various means including the issuance of equity and/or debt.
-While the Company has been successful in securing financing in the past, there is no assurance that it will be able to do so in the future or on terms that are favourable to the Company.
+Subsequent to the year ended March 31, 2023, the Company completed a private placement to raise \$606,950 (Note 11).
+While the Company has been successful in securing financing, there is no assurance that it will be able to do so in the future or on terms that are favourable to the Company.
 Accordingly, these consolidated financial statements do not give effect to adjustments, if any, that would be necessary should the Company be unable to continue as a going concern.
-If the going concern assumption was not used then the adjustments required to report the Company's assets and liabilities on a liquidation basis could be material to these consolidated financial statements.
+If the going concern assumption was not used, then the adjustments required to report the Company's assets and liabilities on a liquidation basis could be material to these consolidated financial statements.